-No, we didn’t even make scratchpad printing a possibility because doing so would be expensive and not helpful as a means of showcasing a child’s work, as one might do when presenting a school official with a student portfolio.
-If you’re looking to create sample work for others to view formally or informally, it would be better to have the student neatly work out his answers on a regular piece of paper.
+No. Since each problem would print individually, printing would be expensive and not helpful as a means of showcasing a student’s work as one might do when presenting a school official with a student portfolio.
+If you would like to create sample work for others to view formally or informally, it would be better to have the student neatly work out their answers on a regular piece of paper.

-What should I do if my tablet and/or phone doesn’t have enough space to hold the 4.0 apps required for all my students?
+What should I do if my tablet and/or phone don’t have enough space to hold the apps required for all of my students?

-If I accidentally delete a 4.0 app—say, for Math 5 or Algebra 1—will all the grades and other information associated with that course be lost?
+If I accidentally delete an app will all the grades and other information associated with that course be lost?

-If I don’t like the 4.0 can I get my money back?
+If I don’t like the app can I get my money back?

 Yes, you can.
-Of course, there are many different scenarios under which a refund can occur, but here are the basic outlines of our policy.
-First, obviously, we absolutely understand that you must spend time with a product before you can be sure it’s a good fit.
-That is why we allow each user 30 days after they start using a 4.0 course to opt out of their purchase.
-If for some reason you feel you need even more time to evaluate things at the 30-day mark then just contact us, explain the circumstances, and we will try to work with you.
-Also, if you are extremely worried about whether a grade level suits the needs of your child—perhaps because of placement issues—then we strongly suggest you start the course in free trial mode.
-The free trial will allow you to do the first 15 lessons without committing to a purchase.
-Therefore, after you purchase, you should have been able to do another 20 or so lessons beyond that first 15 before making a commitment.
+We absolutely understand that you must spend time with a product before you can be sure it’s a good fit.
+That is why we allow each user 30 days from the start date of their digital course to opt out of their purchase.
+If for some reason you feel you need even more time to evaluate things at the 30-day mark, then contact us and we will try to work with you.

 General questions about Teaching Textbooks

-Why choose Teaching Textbooks over another homeschool math program?
+Why choose Teaching Textbooks digital courses over another homeschool math program?